 Bootstrapping.
-We need process able to create an autonomous kernel and to bootstrap it into a new image.
-This process have to be modular in order to be able to create a specific kernel.
-This kernel have to be autonomous which means it have to be isolated from the other classes and have to only refers to itself.
+We need a process to create an autonomous kernel and to bootstrap it into a new image.
+This process has to be modular in order to be able to create a specific kernel.
+This kernel has to be autonomous which means it has to be isolated from the other classes and can only refer to itself.